makamekm/reis/README.md

 ## The main gist

-The structure of your project should be modular (especialy if your using composer):
+The structure of your project should be modular (especialy if you are using composer):

 - src
   - Entries